Ocean surface topography: Time variations

-Unaveraged or instantaneous sea surface height (SSH) is most obviously affected by the tidal forces of the Moon and the Sun acting on Earth.
-Over longer timescales, SSH is influenced by ocean circulation.
+Unaveraged or instantaneous sea surface height (SSH) is most obviously affected by the tidal forces of the Moon and by the seasonal cycle of the Sun acting on Earth.
+Over timescales longer than a year, the patterns in SSH can be influenced by ocean circulation.
 Typically, SSH anomalies resulting from these forces differ from the mean by less than ±1 m at the global scale.
-Other influences include temperature, salinity, tides, waves, and the loading of atmospheric pressure.
-The slowest and largest variations are due to changes in Earth's gravitational field (geoid) due to the rearrangement of continents, formation of sea mounts and other redistribution of rock.
+Other influences include changing interannual patterns of temperature, salinity, waves, tides and winds.
+Ocean surface topography can be measured with high accuracy and precision at regional to global scale by satellite altimetry (e.g. TOPEX/Poseidon).

-Since the Earth's gravitational field is relatively stable on decadal to centennial timescales, ocean circulation plays a more significant role in the observed variation of SSH.
-Across the seasonal cycle changes in patterns of warming, cooling and surface wind forcing affect circulation and influence SSH.
-Variations in SSH can be measured by satellite altimetry (e.g. TOPEX/Poseidon) and used to determine sea level rise and properties such as ocean heat storage.
+Slower and larger variations are due to changes in Earth's gravitational field (geoid) due to melting ice, rearrangement of continents, formation of sea mounts and other redistribution of rock.
+The combination of satellite gravimetry (e.g. GRACE and GRACE-FO) with altimetry can be used to determine sea level rise and properties such as ocean heat content.